Consumer Reports: Is a box spring really necessary?

 Consumer Reports says there are as many opinions about whether you need a box spring or foundation as there are mattresses.
 "You may be tempted to skip the cost of a box spring, but depending on where you buy the mattress and what type of mattress you're buying, that can be a really tricky decision," said Haniya Rae, Consumer Reports Home Editor.

 The Better Sleep Council says most people focus on the mattress for comfort.
-In reality, your foundation is responsible for much of you bed's comfort and support.
+In reality, your foundation is responsible for much of your bed's comfort and support.

 Some companies like WINK recommend you use its own foundation or base.
 But, what about memory foam and latex mattresses?
 "Some memory foam and latex mattress sellers will say all you really need is a sturdy surface," Rae said.